Find a job you love and make yourself happy.

 - Create a backup career plan just in case.
 Your situation might change, and you need to adapt to these in order to manage and meet your set goals.

-- Your first short-term goal, could be that you CV needs improving. https://www.how2become.com/careers/how-to-write-a-cv/
+- Your first short-term goal could be that you CV needs improving.
+If so, take a look at our advice on how to write a CV

 A big part of finding a job that you love is RESEARCH.